Home

 Nairobi National Park

-This is the only city in the world, which neighbors a natural game protection area, harboring more than 100 species of mammals.
 The park borders the traditional South Kapiti Plains and Kitengela Migration Corridor and attracts a range of exciting game.

 It is a seasonal park but most of the game, like the indigenous Black Rhino, lives in the park all year round.
 Herds of plains zebra, wildebeest and eland enter the park during the great migration in July and August to enjoy the rich grazing until the next rains come.